Linear Aggregation in Tree-based Estimators

+When the actual underlying problem is smooth, as is the case in many natural phenomena, the method's ability to express that smoothness in an interpretable way is especially important.
+As Efron notes, it is not a coincidence that Newton’s calculus accompanied Newton’s laws of motion: the underlying physical phenomena itself is an \say{infinitely smooth one in which small changes in cause yield small changes in effect; a world where derivatives of many orders make physical sense} \citep[][646--647]{efron2020prediction}.
+The use of linear response functions helps researchers discover smooth structures in the data generating process, unlike RF and GBM.\footnote{As with parametric models, basis expansions can be included in the linear response functions to capture interpretable and smooth non-linear functions, with ridge regularization.}

-In Section \ref{section:interpretability}, we illustrate the advantages for interpretability using a large dataset measuring the treatment effect of several treatments on voter turnout \citep{GerberGreenLarimer}.
-We adapt the S-Learner with random forests as implemented in causalToolbox \citep{kunzel2019metalearners} to use the linear aggregation function of linear regression trees.
-We then use the plot function from the \forestry package to visualize several trees in Figure \ref{fig:RRFforSLearner} and the regression coefficients of their leaves.
-This allows us to identify groups of potential voters with similar voting behavior, make inference on their future voting propensity, and see the effects different mailers have on future voter turnout.
+Finally, in Section \ref{section:interpretability}, we apply our algorithm to a causal inference problem.
+Specifically, we illustrate the advantages for interpretability our algorithm has using a large data set measuring the treatment effect of several treatments on voter turnout \citep{GerberGreenLarimer}.
+We adapt the S-Learner with random forests as implemented in causalToolbox \citep{kunzel2019metalearners} to use the linear aggregation function and visualize several trees.
+This allows us to identify groups of potential voters with similar voting behavior, make predictions of their future voting propensity, and see the effects the different mailers have on future voter turnout.